 Contact us now to request a consultation for your breast lift in the New York area.
 You can reach the Williams Center for Plastic Surgery online or by phone at (518) 513-0858.

 What is a Breast Lift?

-A breast lift, also known as a mastopexy, is a procedure to remove excess skin and reshape the breast tissue in order to lift and support is ptosis (pronounced: toe-sis).
-The degree of ptosis is classified according to the relationship between the nipple and the inframammary fold, the crease below the breast.
+Mastopexy is highly customizable and can be adapted to correct all degrees of ptosis.
+For each woman, the degree of ptosis is classified according to the relationship between the nipple and the inframammary fold (the crease below the breast where the breast meets the chest wall).
 In the normal breast, the nipple lies above the inframammary fold and on the mound of the breast.